Redwood City, CA

 - BREASTSTROKE KICK: The three parts of the kick are hips, knees, and feet.
-Cierra will work with participants to kick with power from their hips while keeping their knees close and feet wide.
+The clinicians will work with participants to kick with power from their hips while keeping their knees close and feet wide.
 The kick is about 80% of the power in breaststroke.
 Get more out of each kick for a faster breaststroke!

 At each session of this elite series, swimmers and parents are invited to ask the Elite Clinicians questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.